uptonking/note4yaoo/lib-editor-prosemirror-community-collab-transform.md

 - ## I believe ProseMirror's OT handles all the intent-preservation requirements in the article.
 Without being truly distributed, of course, unless you add a vector clock or something.
 - https://twitter.com/MarijnJH/status/1463272309544861706

-- ## Rails Gem for Collaborative Editing with ProseMirror
+- ## Rails Gem for Collaborative Editing with ProseMirror_202008
 - https://discuss.prosemirror.net/t/rails-gem-for-collaborative-editing-with-prosemirror/3055
+- I’m working on a Rails gem to make collaborative editing with ProseMirror drop-in for Rails apps.
-  - I also plan to use prosemirror-recreate-steps 11 to handle a client who goes offline for a long period with uncommitted changes.
+  - I also plan to use prosemirror-recreate-steps to handle a client who goes offline for a long period with uncommitted changes.
   - The gem stores old steps, but a client could go offline for long enough that old steps were thrown out - in this case, it would be important to not only recover the changes, but support some type of interactive merging.
   - Again though, this likely would require UI which would have to be implemented by library users.
   - How has this been handled by others?
-- prosemirror-collab’s OT algorithm isn’t ideal and wastes a lot of bandwidth retransmitting steps unnecessarily - but it’s basically possible to implement any OT algorithm on top of prosemirror.
+- 👉🏻 prosemirror-collab’s OT algorithm isn’t ideal and wastes a lot of bandwidth retransmitting steps unnecessarily
+  - but it’s basically possible to implement any OT algorithm on top of prosemirror.
   - For rails-collab, I rewrote the collaboration algorithm based on Apache Wave/Google Doc’s approach to OT.
   - I’ve actually extracted that into an npm module
   - https://github.com/benaubin/prosemirror-collab-plus